ardalis/ddd-guestbook/README.md

 A series of labs for workshops given by [Steve Smith / @ardalis](http://ardalis.com) for clients and conference attendees.
-Starts from the Clean Architecture repo, here: https://github.com/ardalis/CleanArchitecture Last updated October 2017 for .NET Core 2.0.
+Starts from the Clean Architecture repo, here: https://github.com/ardalis/CleanArchitecture Last updated September 2018 for .NET Core 2.1.

 See also [Steve's ASP.NET Core Quick Start course from DevIQ](http://aspnetcorequickstart.com).